mendix/docs/content/en/docs/refguide7/version-control/_index.md

 ### 4.1 Main Line

 All apps are developed along the main line (also referred to as *trunk*).
-Here you have all development happening along a single line, with all changes built upon the previous revision:
+Here you have all development happening along a single line, with all changes built upon the previous revision.

-{{< figure src="/attachments/refguide7/version-control/image7.png" >}}

 This is the case for the version control processes described in section 3, Version Control Processes for a Single Branch.